Crimson Desert: How to Unlock All Elements – Fastest Route

 How to unlock the Ice element: Frost Mantle

-Frost Mantle is unlocked by restoring the Path of Trials Abyss, reached through the Spire of Ringing Truth chain.
-Bring cold protection before you start — the route layers environmental cold damage on top of traversal and puzzle execution, so weak resistance turns a manageable island into a resource drain.
+Frost Mantle is unlocked by restoring the Path of Trials Abyss on the Spire of Ringing Truth chain — and because that chain carries no chapter gate, it is usually the first element you can actually claim.
+Bring cold protection before you start: the route layers environmental cold damage on top of traversal and puzzle execution, so weak resistance turns a manageable island into a resource drain.
 If you have a cloak or armor piece that improves cold tolerance, equip it before entering instead of brute-forcing it with healing.

 The puzzle structure mixes survival pressure with movement checks.
 Several sections want you to keep momentum, preserve stamina, and use the right traversal tool immediately; pausing to reorient lets the cold compound small mistakes.
 Treat every rest point as a checkpoint: refill, confirm your path, then move decisively.
 Our step-by-step Path of Trials Ice element walkthrough covers the puzzle room by room, and the Bitter Paradise guide covers the run-up to it.